Doxuno

 GENERAL PROVISIONS

-If any provision of this Licence is found to be invalid or unenforceable, the remaining provisions shall continue in full force and effect.
-This Licence constitutes the entire agreement between the parties and supersedes all prior representations or agreements.
+If any provision of this Licence is found by a court of competent jurisdiction to be invalid or unenforceable, the remaining provisions shall continue in full force and effect.
 No variation shall be effective unless made in writing and signed by both parties.
 A person who is not a party to this Licence has no rights under the Contracts (Rights of Third Parties) Act 1999 to enforce its terms.
+This Licence constitutes the entire agreement between the parties in respect of its subject matter and supersedes all prior representations or arrangements.

 LICENSOR